-- Cyber Threat: The growing cyber threat presents critical cyber risk to the state: (I) in the potential loss of sensitive information and (2) the negative and prolonged impact on government services interruption from a cyber attack. - Workforce Shortage: The competition with both the federal government and the private sector in hiring and retaining a qualified and capable cyber workforce presents a significant obstacle to the WVOT. - Tech Market Shift: The technology industry shift from a capital expenditure (CAPEX), with large funding upfront, to an operating expenditure (OPEX) model presents challenges to funding and leveraging federal grants for technology.
+- Cyber Threat: The growing cyber threat presents critical cyber risk to the state: (I) in the potential loss of sensitive information and (2) the negative and prolonged impact on government services interruption from a cyber attack. - Workforce Shortage: The competition with both the federal government and the private sector in hiring and retaining a qualified and capable cyber workforce presents a significant obstacle to the WVOT. - Data Retention: Recent outside events have shown the importance of well-defined processes and improved education of procedures for electronic data retention to better enable Department understanding of responsibility and need.

-The WVOT provides over 81 total services to 23,000 users across nine Executive-branch departments and multiple local government entities at over 500 locations across West Virginia.
+The WVOT provides technology services to 23,000 users across nine Executive-branch departments and multiple local government entities at over 500 locations across West Virginia.

-- Application development

-- Desktop support/technical services
+- Application development - Desktop support/technical services

 - Project management

 - Cybersecurity services

 - Technology infrastructure

-- Productivity Platform Suite (Email) - Network/telephony support
+- Productivity Platform Suite (Email)

+- Network/telephony support